JaWeilBaum/pyqtlet2/README.md

     sys.exit(app.exec_())
 ```

-## Addtional Leaflet Packages
+## Additional Leaflet Packages
 - Leaflet.draw (Version 0.4.14) - https://github.com/Leaflet/Leaflet.draw
 - Leaflet.RotatedMarker (Version 0.2.0) - https://github.com/bbecquet/Leaflet.RotatedMarker

 ## Using Unimplemented Leaflet Features
-At this time, there is noone actively adding features to pyqtlet.
+At this time, there is none actively adding features to pyqtlet.
 This means that there
 are a lot of Leaflet features that are not implemented in pyqtlet.
 However, there is still
 a way to access these features via the `runJavaScript` api.
 This allows arbitrary code to
 be run within the map window.